Chevron's Gorgon LNG faces scrutiny on delay in $1.9 billion carbon capture project

 MELBOURNE (Reuters) - The state of Western Australia has ordered an inquiry into a delay in burying carbon dioxide emissions at Chevron Corp’s Gorgon liquefied natural gas (LNG) project, which could lead to a change in conditions on the project.

-“It has become apparent there needs to be a clearly defined start point for the commencement of the five-year rolling average,” Stephen Dawson, the state environment minister, told reporters in the Western Australia capital of Perth on Monday, according to an email sent to Reuters by his spokeswoman.
+“It has become apparent there needs to be a clearly defined start point for the commencement of the five-year rolling average,” Stephen Dawson, the state environment minister, told reporters in the Perth, the state capital, on Monday, according to an email sent to Reuters by his spokeswoman.

-He ordered the state’s Environmental Protection Authority to report back within the next nine months whether or not the conditions should be changed and any other recommendations.
+He ordered the state’s Environmental Protection Authority to report back within the next nine months whether the conditions should be changed, along with any other recommendations.

+Chevron said it welcomed the review “to clarify the existing condition” on the carbon capture project.

+“Our focus is on the safe commissioning and start-up of the carbon dioxide injection project and achieving a high percentage of injection over the 40-year life of the Gorgon project,” a Chevron spokeswoman said in emailed comments.

 Chevron told the government last December it would not be able to start capturing and burying carbon dioxide until the fourth quarter of 2018 at the earliest, after having found problems with valves and pipeline equipment during commissioning of its A$2.5 billion ($1.9 billion) injection system.